Dictionary » Positive Words » Virtuous – Meaning, Definition, Synonyms and Antonyms

 4. How is “virtuous” different from “moral”?

-“Virtuous” emphasizes consistently living out ethical values in behavior and choices, often with a sense of personal responsibility and inspiration.
-“Moral” is a broader term that refers to the principles of right and wrong themselves, not necessarily describing a person’s character.
+“Virtuous” emphasizes consistently living out ethical values in behavior and choices, often with a sense of personal responsibility.
+“Moral” is broader and can refer to the principles of right and wrong themselves, not only a person’s character.